bixoryai/ai-data-solutions/docs/development-guide/dashboard-ui-standard.md

 # Dashboard UI/UX Standardization Guide

-This guide documents the standardized implementation for dashboard headers, side-menus (sidebars), language toggle buttons, and general UI/UX practices.
-Follow these guidelines to ensure a consistent look and feel across all solution dashboards.
+This guide documents the standardized implementation for dashboard headers, side-menus (sidebars), language toggle buttons, and general UI/UX practices. **All dashboard demos now use this unified standard, based on the component audit and recent improvements.**

+---

+## Background & Rationale
+- The standardization is based on a comprehensive [Component Audit](../improvements/component-audit.md) across all solutions.
+- Header and Sidebar patterns are unified, drawing from the best implementations in Synthetic Data Generator and Domain Dataset Curation.
+- This ensures a seamless, professional, and maintainable user experience across all dashboards.

 ---